Skip to main content

 --compressed

 This matches the cURL snippet shown in the product.
-The invoke dialog currently shows **cURL**, while **Python** and **TypeScript** still show **Coming Soon**.
+The invoke dialog currently shows cURL, while Python and TypeScript still show Coming Soon.
+Use metadata for audit fields you want to see or filter in logs, such as customer IDs, plan names, regions, or experiment names.
+It is stored with the run and displayed under User metadata in logs.
+See Invoke metadata for examples and log filtering details.

-The stream can include a summary event, reasoning chunks, response chunks, tool events, and a final usage event.
-Events arrive in this order when all are present: `summary` → `reasoning` → `response` → `tool` → `usage`.
+The stream can include a summary event, reasoning chunks, response chunks, tool events, a final usage event, or an error event.
+Events arrive in this order when all successful events are present: summaryreasoningresponsetoolusage.
+An error event can arrive instead of usage if the provider fails mid-stream.
+Summary event (only emitted on threads with auto-summarization enabled):

 {